Skip to content

 • start [options] Initializes all Eitri-Apps from the app-config.yaml configuration file.

-• -p, --playground Initializes the Eitri-App in playground mode, with an opening QR code for the Eitri Playground.
+• -p, --playground Initializes the Eitri-App in playground mode, with a QR Code for opening in Eitri Play.

-• logs Displays the logs of Eitri-Apps running from the eitri app start command.
+- logs Displays the logs of the Eitri-Apps running from the eitri app start command.